 Linked to ingredient supply chain issues is the attempt to reduce the number of ingredient SKUs kept in inventory.
 SKU rationalization and optimization help to reduce overhead costs and streamline inventory management.
 Reducing SKUs can also align with initiatives to reduce ingredient lists and clean up labels.
 To do so, however, formulators and R&D teams need to leverage all-in-one solutions.

 Unlike commodity whey protein concentrates, the use of Grande Bravo in creamy soups, sauces, dips and dressings builds viscosity and provides structure.
 No additional masking or thickening agents are required to deliver a rich, thick, creamy texture.
-Likewise, Grande Gusto®, a replacement for cheese and cheese powder, improves texture in cheese sauces while maintaining signature flavors.
+Likewise, Grande Gusto®, a partial replacement for cheese and cheese powder, improves texture in cheese sauces while maintaining signature flavors.

 RELATED ARTICLE: Whey Protein’s Place in Food Trends